 Jake grew up with a passion for animals and helping people alike.
 This is what drew Jake to PKNYC at first.
 Jake started with PKNYC being a foster for kittens then he started working on creating a working website for Puppy Kitty along with other technology updates.
-Today, he continues to work on tech for Puppy Kitty while helping with adoption applications, fundraising and admin duties.
+Today, he continues to work on tech for Puppy Kitty while helping with TNR and rescuing in his spare time.
 Jake lives in NYC with his boyfriend and cat, Dakota.
 He can be found enjoying the NYC air or playing with Dakota.

 A lover of all animals, she got involved in rescue during a stray cat problem in her town by TNRing about 25 cats in a condo complex.
 Later, there was a large hoarder situation with an ill man and she became integral in the care of him and the cats.
 During this time Melissa met other rescuers, trappers and people within the cat community.
 One of those people was Suzy.
 She helped get the situation in hand and find homes for the cats.
 Now, she works as a team member of PKNYC.

 Diane, who lives in California, got involved with Puppykitty by volunteering when there was a call for help.
 Diane spends her time helping by responding to comments on Instagram and doing whatever is needed in the moment along with administrative duties.
 She got her first kitten at three and has always had a feline companion since.
 She is a fur mom of three pretty kitties, a wife and a step mom.
 Diane loves being a part of something bigger.
 Her advice to people is to get involved without fear and take the risk of volunteering to help out.

 Brooke began as a donor and supporter in 2015.
 She joined the team in 2016 when she relaunched the rescue's Facebook page, knowing it would reach more people.
 She now is an admin on the page.
 She volunteers walking dogs weekly at a local shelter.
 She resides in California with her husband and her 3 rescue cats.